-• biasTemperature < Temperature bias for well-tempered metadynamics > is sampled to a modified temperature $T+\Delta T$ .
-In conventional metadynamics, the temperature "boost" $\Delta T$ would constantly increases with time.
-Instead, in well-tempered metadynamics $\Delta T$ must be defined by the user via biasTemperature.
-The written PMF includes the scaling factor $(T + \Delta T)/\Delta T$ [4].
-A careful choice of $\Delta T$ determines the sampling and convergence rate, and is hence crucial to the success of a well-tempered metadynamics simulation.
+• biasTemperature < Temperature bias for well-tempered metadynamics >

+Description: When running metadynamics in the long time limit, collective variable space is sampled to a modified temperature $T+\Delta T$.
+In conventional metadynamics, the temperature "boost" ΔT would constantly increases with time.
+Instead, in well-tempered metadynamics ΔT must be defined by the user via biasTemperature.
+The written PMF includes the scaling factor $(T+\Delta T)/\Delta T$ [4].
+A careful choice of ΔT determines the sampling and convergence rate, and is hence crucial to the success of a well-tempered metadynamics simulation.